 The breadth of recipes you can make in a slow cooker is endless.

-You probably know they're great for stews, soups and casseroles, but they're also excellent for dishes such as dhal, jacket potatoes, porridge, desserts such as sticky date pudding, or even drinks such as hot chocolate (and a delicious mulled wine as mentioned above).
+You probably already know they're great for stews, soups and casseroles, but they're also excellent for dishes such as dhal, jacket potatoes, porridge, desserts such as sticky date pudding, or even drinks such as hot chocolate (and a delicious mulled wine as mentioned above).

 Some models come with recipe booklets, and there are hundreds of dedicated slow cooker cookbooks around to give you inspiration.